-Auto Wrecking Facility means a facility or operationdevelopment specifically intended for the dismantling of automotive vehicles and the sale of those parts to the general public.
+Auto Wrecking Facility means a development specifically intended for the dismantling of automotive vehicles and the sale of those parts to the general public.
 Such a facility may include an administrative office, work areas, and outdoor storage.

-Autobody and Paint Shop means an establishmenta development for the repair or painting of motor vehicle bodies but does not include facilities for the sale of gasoline or lubricating oil, or for the repair or maintenance of mechanical or electrical parts.
+Autobody and Paint Shop means a development for the repair or painting of motor vehicle bodies but does not include facilities for the sale of gasoline or lubricating oil, or for the repair or maintenance of mechanical or electrical parts.